webaware/flexible-map/readme.txt

 = How do I get the maps to use my language? =

 Since version 1.1.0, this plugin now uses localised messages for things like the Directions link and the default message on links in info windows.
 If you have your [WordPress installation set to use your language](http://codex.wordpress.org/WordPress_in_Your_Language), the plugin should automatically pick it up.
-If you need to force it to pick up your language (or want to offer a different language), use the `locale` parameter, e.g. `locale="ru"` or `locale="zh-TW"`.
+If you need to force it to pick up your language (or want to offer a different language), use the `locale` attribute, e.g. `locale="ru"` or `locale="zh-TW"`.

 Google Maps will use the locale information from your web browser to help display maps and directions in your language (see your browser's language settings).
 If you want to force the Google Maps language for every map on a page, you can use a filter hook.
 For example, here's how to force the Google Maps language to match the language of the page / post its on (e.g. when using WPML translated content):